MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-in-teams.md

 - [Allow organizers to override lobby settings](#allow-organizers-to-override-lobby-settings-coming-soon)

 > [!NOTE]
-> Joining a meeting will vary depending on the settings for each Teams group and the method of connecting.
-If your group has audio conferencing and you are connecting through audio conferencing, then refer to [Audio Conferencing in Office 365](https://docs.microsoft.com/microsoftteams/audio-conferencing-in-office-365).
-If your Teams group does not have audio conferencing, then refer to [Join a meeting in Teams](https://support.office.com/article/join-a-meeting-in-teams-1613bb53-f3fa-431e-85a9-d6a91e3468c9).
+>Options to join a meeting will vary, depending on the settings for each Teams group, and the connection method.
+If your group has audio conferencing, and uses it to connect, see [Audio Conferencing in Office 365](https://docs.microsoft.com/microsoftteams/audio-conferencing-in-office-365).
+If your Teams group does not have audio conferencing, refer to [Join a meeting in Teams](https://support.office.com/article/join-a-meeting-in-teams-1613bb53-f3fa-431e-85a9-d6a91e3468c9).

 This is a per-organizer policy.
 This setting controls whether people join a meeting directly or wait in the lobby until they are admitted by an authenticated user.